alvarezguido/gr-fsk-simple-modem/README.md

 - fskMod.grc and fskMod.py: These are the flowchart (.grc) and script (.py) for reading the content in ./inputMessage.txt, which is then transmited at 2 MSamples/seg over an SDR (hackrf fot his case).
 Some notes of this flowchart are the following:
   * The block fskMod was developed as an edited Python block, which takes the binary data and produces a complex signal at +/- 20Khz according to the bit.
 It can be seen by double clicking on it.
-  * The Rb (data bit rate), in GNURADIO, results as SDR sample rate (2M Hertz) devided to Rational Resampler Interpolation (20 in this case) devided to Repeat Interpolation (100 for the case).
+  * The Rb (data bit rate), in GNURADIO, comes as the SDR sample rate (2M Hertz) devided to Rational Resampler Interpolation (20 in this case) devided to Repeat Interpolation (100 for the case), yielding a Rb of 1Kbps.
   * The inputMessage.txt contains some message text (the alphabet) coded is ASCII.
 Each text character is build of 8 bits (or 1 byte lenght).
 Then, each bit has to be split so, after the Unpack K bits, each outcoming sample (violet) represent either a 0 (full byte of 00000000) or a 1 (the byte is 00000001).
 The minimun data type for GNURADIO are bytes, not bits.

 ### fskMod